pwightman/HarmonySolver/README.md

-## Four-Part Harmony Solver in Objective-C
+## Four-Part Harmony Solver in Objective-C and Swift

+**Note**: The Swift version is more functional than the Objective-C version but is not yet documented.

 ![](http://d.pr/i/gAmK/gpO0xwg6+)